Betting company Bwin asks GVC for its best takeover offer

-LONDON Aug 27 Online gambling company Bwin.party has asked GVC Holdings to table its best offer for the business after the duo addressed key concerns over the suitor's latest 1 billion pound ($1.55 billion) approach.
+LONDON Online gambling company Bwin.party (BPTY.L) has asked GVC Holdings (GVC.L) to table its best offer for the business after the duo addressed key concerns over the suitor's latest 1 billion pound ($1.55 billion) approach.

 Bwin and GVC have since been in talks over the terms of that proposal and Bwin said on Thursday that it is satisfied that key aspects have now been addressed.